Application Deadline: January 30, 2022.

-This annual prize is dedicated to advancing original architectural research that is informed by cross-cultural engagement and that shows potential to make a significant impact on architectural discourse.
+Harvard GSD’s Wheelwright Prize is an international competition for early-career architects.
+Winners receive a $100,000 (USD) fellowship to foster intensive, innovative architectural research that is informed by cross-cultural engagement and can make a significant impact on architectural discourse.

 - Applicant must have graduated from a professionally accredited architecture degree program in the past 15 years.
-(Graduates prior to January 2005 are ineligible.)
-Holders of multiple degrees may apply, provided they received their professional degrees between January 2005 and January 2020.
+(For the 2022 cycle: Graduates prior to January 2007 are ineligible.)
+Holders of multiple degrees may apply, provided they received their professional degrees between January 2007 and January 2022.
 Applicants need not be registered or licensed.

 - Applicants may not have received the Arthur Wheelwright Traveling Fellowship previously.